slisovski/Lisovski-et-al.-2017-Oikos/README.md

 Original publication: http://onlinelibrary.wiley.com/doi/10.1111/oik.03796/full

-## This repository contains R code of the environmental data (NDVI) manipulation as well as the analysis of the AIV surveillance data (retrieved from www.flufb.org)
+## This repository contains R code used in the analysis of environmental and AIV surveillance data

 ## Avian Influenza Surveillance Data